JudahGabriel/RavenDB.AspNet.Identity/README.md

 We're on [NuGet as RavenDB.AspNet.Identity](https://www.nuget.org/packages/RavenDB.AspNet.Identity/).

 ## Instructions ##
-These instructions assume you know how to set up RavenDB within an MVC application.

 1. Create a new ASP.NET MVC 5 project, choosing the Individual User Accounts authentication type.
 2. Remove the Entity Framework packages and replace with RavenDB Identity: